 Well, it’s time to live healthier and what I have on hand now is definitely a good substitute.
 For this, the Mother Earth UMF 10+ is a great choice.
 It has the sweetness I want but without a strong aftertaste.

 Licking half-a-spoon before bedtime would probably do wonders for my throat too.

 Other than late-night snacks, I … have other unhealthy habits.
 I absolutely drench my pancakes and waffles with syrup.

 Or I coat my bread with enough jam to attract bees.

 Time for these to go as well!
 And in replacement, both the Pouatu Manuka UMF 10+ are UMF 15+ are great choices.
 The nutty texture of the UMF 15+ will additionally add an extra kick to my breakfast.

 Brushing with Honey?!?!

 No, I’m not kidding.
-According to this research, Manuka’s antibacterial properties make it great for oral health.
+For example. according to this research, Manuka’s antibacterial properties makes it an effective ingredient for mouth-washing.
 You can even directly apply it to your gums to relieve ulcers or to improve gum health.